dinhhuy258/git.nvim/README.md

 - Open git browse, open pull request, create pull request in Github and Gitlab
 - Git diff
 - Git revert
+- Works correctly with winbar enabled (or plugins making use of winbar, like barbecue.nvim)

 For more information please refer this [file](https://github.com/dinhhuy258/git.nvim/blob/main/lua/git.lua)